ZhangQingsen/CISC849Proj/README.md

 Below are the plots generated from Excel based on the results, and we can visualize the comparison of performance.

+For most of the plots, the X-axis is the number of samples, and Y-axis is the time it took or the accuracy it reaches.

+The blue line/bar presents the performance of this machine learning model while the orange line/bar measures dask parallelism version.

 ###### dask_myKnn_slow

 The time consuming bar chart of dask array version of our KNN method is shown below